semantic-flow/sflo/documentation/mesh-resource.md

 id: mesh-resource
 title: mesh resources
 desc: ''
-updated: 1756161408900
+updated: 1756767742313
 created: 1750709094321
 ---

 ## Overview

 A **mesh resource** is any addressable component within a [[semantic mesh|concept.mesh]].
-Every mesh resource has a unique [[Intramesh|concept.intramesh-identifier]] based on its path and locally unique name, making it dereferenceable via URL.
+Every mesh resource has a unique [[Intramesh|concept.identifier.intramesh]] based on its path and locally unique name, making it dereferenceable via IRI.

 In RDF terms, a resource is any node in an RDF graph that can be represented with an IRI (the other kinds of RDF graph nodes are literals and blank nodes).
 So theoretically, files and folders in [[mesh-resource.node-component.asset-tree]] could be considered RDF resources.
 But they are not considered **mesh** resources